fromzeroedu/flask_blog/README.md

 ```

 ### Check that it's running
-Go to your boot2docker ip:5000 and you should see a "Hello World!Â"
+Go to your boot2docker ip:5000 and you should see a "Hello World!"